mondersky/cntxt-menu-web-files/README.md

 # Windows 10 New File Menu Enhancements with web dev file types

-This repository provides a simple registry script (`install.reg`) to enhance the Windows 10 context menu when right-clicking in File Explorer.
+This repository provides a simple yet powerful utility to web developers.
+A registry script (`install.reg`) to enhance the Windows 10 context menu when right-clicking in File Explorer.
 The script adds options to create new PHP, HTML, CSS, and JS files directly from the context menu.

 ## Installation